-The courage to face the might of a Tory propaganda machine that will stop at nothing to ridicule, discredit, vilify and generally pour scorn on those perceived as a threat to the social order.
-Mainly Labour/union leaders, but anyone with views and ideas seen as challenging the status quo is in danger of coming under its spotlight.
+In today’s world, confronting the rich and powerful takes a different kind of courage to that of days gone by – the courage to face the might of a Tory propaganda machine that will stop at nothing to ridicule, discredit, vilify and generally pour scorn on those perceived as a threat to the age old, social order – mainly Labour/union leaders, but anyone with views and ideas seen as challenging the status quo is in danger of coming under its spotlight.

 Divide and conquer – a ploy used throughout the ages.
-Watch out for it in the coming weeks and months ahead as the Tory propaganda machine gets into full swing discrediting Labour’s new leaders and all opposed to their plans.
+Watch out for it in the coming weeks and months ahead as the Tory propaganda machine gets into full swing, discrediting all opposed to their plans.
 Plans that amount to ripping the heart out of society, replacing it with a cash register.

-Nothing scares the few more than the thought of ordinary people getting organised against the inequalities enshrined in Right-wing ideology.
+Nothing scares the few more than the thought of ordinary people getting organized against the inequalities enshrined in Right-wing ideology.

-Which is why they spend so much time and effort trashing trade unions and organised labour.
-Never missing a chance to disparage, vilify and undermine their influence.
+Which is why they spend so much time and effort trashing trade unions and organized workforce, never missing a chance to disparage, vilify and undermine their influence.

 Sadly, many ordinary people seem unaware it was trade unions fought against the deprivation, poverty and glaring inequalities of the early/mid twentieth century; and how it was they, along with the Labour Party, brought about change for the better.
 Change opposed every step along the way by the Tories.